 Cheapest non-owner car insurance companies in Colorado

-The cheapest non-owner car insurer in Colorado is Auto-Owners, with rates averaging $63.
-The second cheapest Colorado non-owner insurer is Geico.
-Average rates are $145.
+The cheapest non-owner car insurance in Colorado is from Auto-Owners, with an average rate of $63.
+The second most affordable option in Colorado is GEICO, with an average rate of $145.

 CompanyAverage annual premiumAverage monthly premium